 Exploring hidden worlds of sound-in-space that reveal themselves differently to each user, City Symphony responds to each user’s location, orientation and even the time of day, to create a personal soundtrack that inspires exploration and interaction with place.

 The digital artwork is made using video game creation techniques and technologies.
 It takes real-time information from a person’s phone and combines it with environmental data to generate unique music and story experiences for each listener.
-It is the first artwork globally to combine AR-based game music creation with community placemaking.
+It combines AR-based game music creation with community placemaking.
 The creators worked with hundreds of community members and artists to craft an experience about the place and people of Brisbane.

 QMF provides access to and participation in world-class performing arts experiences designed to inspire communities to celebrate their own unique role in the story of Queensland.